Guikingone/SchedulerBundle/doc/probe.md

     <img src="../assets/dataCollector.png" alt="DataCollector display" />
 </div>

-You can also check the external probes state if configured:
+You can also check the external probes state if configured (and **if at least a probe has been defined**):

 <div align="center">
     <img src="../assets/externalProbe.png" alt="External probe display" />